 Noxious Weed Control

-Noxious weeds are non-native plants that invade our native plant habitat (including your neighbors).
-Both State of Colorado statutes and Town of Silverthorne ordinances require property owners to control state designated noxious weeds on their property.
-In our mountainous terrain, if left unattended, noxious weeds are particularly prolific.
+Noxious weeds are non-native plants that invade our habitat (including your neighbors).
+State of Colorado statutes and Town of Silverthorne ordinances require property owners to control state designated noxious weeds on their property.
+In our mountainous terrain, noxious weeds are particularly prolific if left unattended.

 Those species are: